MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **MeasuresEnabled** - Flag indicating if the current sessions data is sampled or not.
 Allows us to determine how to statistically evaluate the data that is gathered from the given session.

-  - **SamplingClientIdValue** - The ID of the client used to determine if it is part of sampling.
+  - **SamplingClientIdValue** - The ID of the client used to determine if it's part of sampling.
 Allows us to determine why an individual session was included or excluded from sampling.

  - **SubAppName** - For Microsoft 365 mobile app, this field represents the underlying application being used to open a document.
 For example, if you open a Word document in Office app, this field will report the value of “Word”.